Clicky

 Just like your body, your brain also needs exercise.
 If you fail to give it the exercise it needs, your cognitive functions can weaken.

-You can improve your cognitive skills and boost your working memory through fun and active games like crosswords, word-recall games, and even mobile apps dedicated to memory-enhancing exercise.
+You can improve your cognitive skills and boost your working memory through fun and active games like crosswords, word-recall games, and even mobile apps dedicated to memory-enhancing exercises.
 These games help improve your memory, concentration, and problem-solving skills.

 If games are not your cup of tea, you can engage in stimulating conversations that compel you to think, process information, and exchange ideas.
 You can discuss topics that interest you or let you discover something new.